elky84/review_jekyll/_sample_posts/2019-01-30-yet-another-post.md

 tags: [ipsum]
 ---

-In this post you are going to take a look on how images, nested lists, and definition lists look like.
+In this post you are going to take a look on how img, nested lists, and definition lists look like.

 ### Small image